v1.2 Documentation

 Importing multiple images

-When you drop multiple files at once, you can send them in bulk to NovelAI Potion, Precise Reference, or Tagger.
+When you drop multiple files at once, you can send them in bulk to Vibe Transfer or Precise Reference.

 When metadata import is useful